mavzerburak0/mavzerburak0.github.io/_posts/2018-12-05-configuring-ntp.md

 Once that is done, you can start making the necessary configurations in /etc/ntp.conf.

-Edit /etc/ntp.conf with any editor you like (vim, nano etc.)
+Edit /etc/ntp.conf with an editor of your choice (vim, nano etc.).

 This configuration is subject to change depending upon where you are based.
 Find the suitable NTP servers based on your location and add them after the line that reads: